Matt Barnett, founder and CEO at Bonjoro.com shares advice on how they made their business culture an engine of real business growth:

 Consistency is key to every facet of your business, especially when it comes to brand.
 If your various business functions are not in sync it can be jarring for a customer.

 Top of funnel messaging must align with how your salespeople present the vision of your company.
-And this must extend right through to onboarding and product experience.
+This must start from user interviews and extend right through to onboarding and product experience.

 Don’t let each department work to their own “version” of your corporate culture.
 Make sure everyone understands it and keep a simple document that they can glance over if they’re questioning whether their latest ad copy, sales deck or onboarding email aligns with your overarching vision.